brancisco/imgetr/README.md

 ## Examples

-### Download all of the nhl logos from the fox website.
+### Download all of the NHL logos from the fox website.

 - Output the images into the directory `./nhl_logos` using the `-o` flag.
 - Select `img` elements using `-t` flag